 Learn more about how we collect GSS data and what you should know about using GSS data in the FAQ section of GSS Data Explorer.

-If you are interested in acquiring either the GSS panel data from 2006-2014 or any of the General Social Survey-National Death Index linked data sets, those are only available through the GSS website, and can be found on the Get the Data page in either SPSS or Stata formats.
+If you are interested in acquiring either the GSS panel data from 2006-2014 or 2016-2020, those are only available through the GSS website, and can be found on the Get the Data page in either SAS, Stata, or SPSS formats.

 The GSS was first conducted in 1972.
 Until 1994, it was conducted almost annually (due to funding limitations, there were no GSSs in 1979, 1981, or 1992).
 Since 1994, the GSS has been conducted in even numbered years.